 An OR culture in which team members feel trusted, respected, and comfortable speaking up may foster better intraoperative diagnostic decisions and in turn, safer care.
 Increasingly, research is supporting this connection.
 For example, a study published recently in JAMA Surgery showed that patients of surgeons with frequent coworker reports of the surgeon’s unprofessional behaviour (such as unclear or disrespectful communication) were at higher risk of postoperative complications.11

 Dr. Fady Balaa, a surgeon and director at Saegis, believes that “surgeons play a key role in establishing a safe intraoperative culture” in part “through effective leadership behaviours.”
 These behaviours include effectively dealing with pressure, supporting surgical team members, and setting and maintaining standards for safety.9 When surgeons adopt these behaviours, says Dr. Balaa, “they can harness the collective input of the entire surgical team to inform diagnostic decision-making."

 The bottom line

-The CMPA’s medical-legal cases show that adverse patient outcomes can be associated with a surgeon’s intraoperative decisions.
+The CMPA’s medico-legal cases show that adverse patient outcomes can be associated with a surgeon’s intraoperative decisions.
 The cases show further that problems with intraoperative decisions can be diagnostic errors, which are sometimes preventable.
 To improve your intraoperative diagnostic decisions, strive to practise reflectively, recruit cognitive capacity from others when needed, and enhance information gathering by fostering an OR culture of safety.

 - The Canadian Medical Protective Association and the Healthcare Insurance Reciprocal of Canada.
 CMPA and HIROC; 2016 April.
 Surgical safety in Canada: A 10-year review of CMPA and HIROC medico-legal data: Detailed analysis [cited 2020May 15].